Edna Campbell

-Edna Campbell (born November 26, 1968) is a retired women's basketball player who played in the Women's National Basketball Association (WNBA).
+Edna Campbell (born November 26, 1968) is a former women's basketball player who played in the Women's National Basketball Association (WNBA).
 The 5 ft 8 in guard played with the Sacramento Monarchs as well as three other teams, but is well known for continuing to play despite suffering breast cancer.
 In 2004, she was designated a Women's History Month honoree by the National Women's History Project.
 Campbell was born in Philadelphia, Pennsylvania.

 College years

 Campbell's college career began at the University of Maryland, College Park, but achieved her most notable success at the University of Texas' women's team, known as the Lady Longhorns, where she was named the Southwest Conference's Newcomer of the Year in 1990.
 She graduated in 1991 after the Lady Longhorns compiled a 48-14 won/loss record while she was there.

 USA Basketball

 Campbell was named to the team representing the US at the 1987 William Jones Cup competition in Taipei, Taiwan.
 The team won all seven games to win the gold medal for the event.
 The USA was down at halftime in the opening game against Japan, but came back in the second half to win, helped by 15 points from Campbell.
 She averaged 9.7 points per game over the seven games, and was named to the all-tournament team.

 In the following year, 1988, Campbell was also named to the Jones Cup team.
 The USA team was not as successful, with a 3–2 record, but that was enough to secure the silver medal.
 She averaged 5.6 points per game and tied for the team lead with 15 steals.
 Campbell was selected to represent the US at the 1995 USA Women's Pan American Games, however, only four teams committed to participate, so the event was cancelled.

 Campbell was named to the USA national team in 1998.
 The national team traveled to Berlin, Germany in July and August 1998 for the FIBA World Championships.
 The USA team won a close opening game against Japan 95–89, then won their next six games easily.
 In the semifinal game against Brazil, the USA team was behind as much as ten points in the first half, but the USA went on to win 93–79.
 The gold medal game was a rematch against Russia.
 In the first game, the USA team dominated almost from the beginning, but in the rematch, the team from Russia took the early lead and led much of the way.
 With under two minutes remaining, the USA was down by two points but the USA responded, then held on to win the gold medal 71–65.
 Campbell played limited minutes but had two steals.